gschmutz/twitter-streaming-demo/README.md

 # Twitter Big Data & Fast Data Sample

-This sample shows how to retrieve live twitter data and process it using both a batch processing pipeline, storing the data first in object storage as well as a stream analytics pipeline, where the data is analyzed without storing it at all.
+This sample shows how to retrieve live twitter data and process it using both a batch processing pipeline, storing the data first in object storage as well as a stream analytics pipeline, where the data is analysed without storing it at all.

 ## Ingesting Twitter Data into Kafka

-In the 1st step, we will be using StreamSets Data Collector to consume live data from Twitter and publish the tweets retrieved into a Kafka topic.
+In the 1st step, we will be using [StreamSets Data Collector](https://streamsets.com/products/dataops-platform/data-collector/) to consume live data from Twitter and publish the tweets retrieved into a Kafka topic.

 ![Alt Image Text](./images/use-case-step1.png "Use Case Step 1")

 Navigate to <http://dataplatform:18630> to open StreamSets and create a new pipeline.

-Add a `HTTP Client` orgin and a `Kafka Producer` destination.
+Add a `HTTP Client` origin and a `Kafka Producer` destination.

 For the `HTTP Client` configure these properties: